 Personally, I love sprouts.
 In so many incarnations that I've added a list of Brussels Sprouts recipes to the site, so you can try your hand at concocting something besides green slush.
 Sprouts with chestnuts are often served alongside the turkey, but you could also do this:

-Alternatively, treat yourself and your family to these traditional puddings from Matthew Walker.
+Alternatively, treat yourself and your family to these traditional puddings.
 They're very popular with customers, well reviewed and imported into the US.

 Christmas is often about too much food, but in a way that's really unfair.
 We make more of an effort to meet up with friends and family, and what would a cheerful gathering be without Christmas food and drink?